As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 - Check the attic for sufficient insulation levels.
 You should not be able to see any ceiling joists or the bottom chord of a rafter.
 If you do, more insulation is needed.

-- If you don’t have one, give some thought about installing an insulated garage door(s).
+- If you don’t have one, give some thought to installing an insulated garage door(s).

 - Consider hiring a contractor to help evaluate insulation needs in your home.
 Also, check with your public utility.
 Many companies offer programs that help customers identify deficiencies in home insulation levels.